Stochastic grid bundling method for backward stochastic differential equations: Refined Regression

-for $L' := LQC^2_{p,A}+C_{v, A}$, and $\vartheta(L')$ a function depending on $L'$.
-Note that the set $A$ is introduced here to avoid the restrictive assumption of $v$ being bounded.
-It plays no role in the actual algorithm. \end{theorem} \begin{proof} For any given partition $\mathbb{B}$, we start with the decomposition
+\end{definition} We derive the following theorem for the estimation of the error.
+Since we only accept a simulation result that satisfies event $S$, we should only consider the average error among all these accepted events. \begin{theorem} Assume that we perform an equal partition at the bundling step, namely, we order all samples according to some specific measurable sorting function on $X$, and separate them into almost-equal size bundles by the ordering.
+Further, assume a compact set $\mathcal{A} \subset \mathbb{R}^q$ to be given such that $C_{v, \mathcal{A}} \leq \infty$ and $\int v^2(y)\nu(dx, dy) \leq \infty$, namely, the function $v$ is within the $L^2$ space with respect to the given probability measure.
+Then, for any real function $v$, we have

-In this step, we separate the last term, which is the integration with respect to the probability measure outside of a compact set $\mathcal{A}$ for $Y$, from the rest.
-The last term should be bounded based on our assumption that the original integration is finite and our choice of basis functions.
-We only have to deal with the first two terms.
+for $L' := 2LQC^2_{p,A}+2C^2_{v, A}$, and $\vartheta(L')$ a function depending on $L'$.
+Note that the set $\mathcal{A}$ is introduced to avoid the restrictive assumption of $v$ being bounded.
+It does not play a role in the actual algorithm. \end{theorem} \begin{proof} To prepare for our analysis, a more formal construction of the equal partition technique needs to be introduced.